brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

-iOS App Developer's Guide to Video Downloading and Offline Playback with HLS in the Brightcove Player SDK for iOS, version 6.5.0.745
+iOS App Developer's Guide to Video Downloading and Offline Playback with HLS in the Brightcove Player SDK for iOS, version 6.6.0.817
 --------------

 The Brightcove Native Player SDK allows you to download and play back HLS videos, including those protected with FairPlay encryption.
 Downloaded videos can be played back with or without a network connection.

 ### Requirements:

-- iOS 10.0+
-- Xcode 9+
 - Brightcove Native Player SDK v6.2.0+
 - Brightcove Account with Dynamic Delivery